How much does concreting cost? [2025]

 You might like: How much to render a house

-Getting a concreting quote
+Getting a concrete quote

-Other factors to determine the quote are:
+Other factors that will influence the quote include:

-- If you’re located on a main road
+- Proximity to a main road

 - Whether concrete cutting or removal is required